CKLN-FM: Fate of 88.1 and new Ryerson application

 On September 28, 2011, Evanov Radio Group (via licensee Dufferin Communications) submitted an application to move CIRR-FM (which carried a contemporary hit radio format targeting the LGBT community) from 103.9 to CKLN's former frequency on 88.1.
 Per its competitive licensing process, the CRTC issued a call for competing applicants, and received 27 submissions in total.
 The applications included submissions by MZ Media, Astral Media, Newcap Radio, Larche Communications, the Canadian Broadcasting Corporation, Trust Communications, Intercity Broadcasting, CHIN Radio/TV International, La Coopérative Radiophonique de Toronto and numerous ethnic broadcasters, as well as a new student group from Ryerson University that planned to relaunch the station with a new governance model.

 On September 11, 2012, the license was awarded to Rock 95 Broadcasting Ltd., which launched its new station CIND-FM on the frequency in 2013.

 In 2013, Radio Ryerson Inc. launched The Scope, an internet radio station whose application for an AM radio licence was heard by the CRTC on September 25, 2014 and was granted by the CRTC on December 11.
 The new station began broadcasting on 1280 AM, with the call sign CJRU, on March 31, 2016.

 In 2016, the CKLN-FM call sign was taken by Newcap Radio for a transmitter in Clarenville, Newfoundland and Labrador, which operates as a rebroadcaster of CHVO-FM in Carbonear.

+Legacy

+CKLN-FM is regarded as one of Canada's most influential campus and community radio stations.
+During its nearly three decades on the air, it provided an important platform for independent musicians, community activists, and underrepresented voices that received little exposure on commercial radio.

+The station played a significant role in the development of Canadian hip hop.
+Through programs such as The Fantastic Voyage, hosted by Ron Nelson, CKLN introduced audiences to emerging artists including Michie Mee, Maestro Fresh Wes and other pioneers of Toronto's rap scene.
+Poet and broadcaster Clifton Joseph described the station as instrumental in laying the groundwork for the emergence of Canadian rap music.

+CKLN also helped launch or develop the careers of numerous broadcasters, journalists and media personalities, including Ralph Benmergui, Adam Vaughan, Paul Romanuk, Min Sook Lee and Denise Benson.

+Following the station's dissolution in 2011, many former programmers and volunteers joined Radio Regent, an internet radio service operated by Regent Park Focus Youth Media Arts Centre.
+In 2016, CJRU began broadcasting as a new campus station serving Toronto Metropolitan University, although it is legally and organizationally distinct from CKLN.

+The station's archives, recordings and memories have continued to be cited in studies of Canadian campus radio, independent music and Toronto's cultural history, and CKLN is frequently remembered as one of the city's most important incubators of alternative media and community broadcasting.